 9. Ask for product review

 The most logical post-purchase email to send is a review request email.
-Any ecommerce business can benefit from improving its product based on customer feedback.
+Any ecommerce business can use customer feedback to improve products and service.

 The more involved with something people are, the more loyal they are to it.
-Feedback is a wonderful customer engagement tactic to build trust.
-You can involve your brand’s following in the product creation process so they see it as their own – and shop it more.
+A feedback request is a wonderful customer engagement tactic to build trust.
+You can involve your followers in the product creation process so they see it as their own – and buy it more.

 Ask your customers what new variants and colors they want to see.
 Ask them for new product ideas, even.
-Their suggestions might surprise you but it’s an honest look into what they need and want your products to be.
+Their suggestions might surprise you but it’s an honest look into customer needs and wants.

 Personalised Chopping Boards uses Brevo to ask its customers for feedback as soon as their order arrives.